-In the current year, the Company has applied a number of amendments to International Financial Reporting Standards (the "IFRS", the "Standards") issued by the International Accounting Standards Board (the "IASB", the "Board") that are mandatorily effective for an accounting period that begins on or after 1 January 2022.
-All new amendments have been endorsed by the European Union, and their application did not have a material effect on the Company's financial statements.
+In the current year, the Company has applied a number of new and amended IFRS Accounting Standards issued by the International Accounting Standards Board (IASB) and adopted by the EU that are mandatorily effective in the EU for an accounting period that begins on or after 1 January 2023.
+The Company has not early adopted any other standard, interpretation or amendment that has been issued but is not yet effective.